Classes in the Charlotte Metro Area in North Carolina

-Upcoming Class Dates- All Classes Include a Hot Lunch (Choice of Meat & Two Veggies, or Burgers and Sandwiches
+Upcoming Class Dates- All Classes Include a Hot Lunch of your choosing (Choice of Meat & Two Veggies), or Burgers and Sandwiches

 The NC Electrical Board requires licensees to complete 8 hours of continuing education for license renewal each year, four of those hours must be obtained from a classroom setting.
 NC licensees can bank up to 3 years worth of continuing education hours at any time.

 The NEC test for Virginia meets the requirements of the Virginia Department of Professional and Occupational Regulation for the Commonwealth of Virginia.
 The test for VA is good for 3 credit hours, which satisfies the Virginia requirement of 3 credit hours during the two year term of the license.
 Hours can not be banked for Virginia licensing.
 CECA Continuing Education Class also meets the requirements of the Virginia Department of Professional and Occupational Regulation for the Commonwealth of Virginia for licensing purposes.